austindlawless/austindlawless/_posts/2014-11-12-dotcms-backup-and-restore.markdown

 date:   2014-11-12
 description: How to set up dotCMS for backup and restore.
 img: backup-and-restore.png
-tags: [Blog, AWS, DotCMS, EC2, Technology]
+tags: [Blog, AWS, Amazon Web Services, DotCMS, EC2, Technology]
 author: Austin Lawless
 ---
 So, a medium AWS server is about $50 / month.
 That is a little steep.
 So, I needed to back up dotCMS and restore it to a micro server.
 First, I needed a place to put my back up data.
 I used github for two reasons.
 I can use git to move files from one server to another when restoring, and I will have version control of my back up data.
 I created a private repository and cloned it to my dotCMS server.